alainaFletcher/Project-Two/README.md

 ## Features
-* Generate dataframes, datasets, and rdds from the provided .csv files
+* Generate dataframes, datasets, and rdds from the provided .csv files.
-* Develop spark sql queries to extract the desired data
+* Develop spark sql queries to extract the desired data.
 * Observed the death rates across ten countreis.
-* Query dataframes to observe trends in deaths within the US during the holiday season (November 28- January 1)
+* Query dataframes to observe trends in deaths within the US during the holiday season (November 28- January 1).
 * Query dataframes to determine the states with the highest death rates.
-* Query dataframes to compare the death to recovery ratio between April 2020 and April 2021
+* Query dataframes to compare the death to recovery ratio between April 2020 and April 2021.
-* Graphical representation of observed data
+* Graphical representation of observed data.
-*  Present and communicate results
+*  Present and communicate results.

 ## Contributors
 *  https://github.com/bknyrandy